tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/04_plotting.rst

 .. ipython:: python

+    @savefig 04_airqual_area_subplot.png
     axs = air_quality.plot.area(figsize=(12, 4), subplots=True)

 Separate subplots for each of the data columns is supported by the ``subplots`` argument of the plot functions.
-The builtin options available in each of the Pandas plot functions that are worthwhile to have a look.
+The builtin options available in each of the pandas plot functions that are worthwhile to have a look.

 .. raw:: html